soderling-lab/Uezu2016/README.md

 # Uezu2016

-iBioID proteoimcs data from Uezu _et al.,_ 2016, published in [Science](https://science.sciencemag.org/content/353/6304/1123.full).
+iBioID proteomics data from Uezu _et al.,_ 2016, published in [Science](https://science.sciencemag.org/content/353/6304/1123.full).

-To access the raw data in R, install the package with devtools, and then access the data in `inst/extdta` using `system.file` and [readxl](https://readxl.tidyverse.org/) (see example below).
+To access the raw data in R, install the package with devtools, and then access the data in `inst/extdata` using `system.file` and [readxl](https://readxl.tidyverse.org/) (see example below).
 Or, if that sounds complicated, you can simply download the raw files from this repository, [here](./inst/extdata).